opendilab/DI-engine/ding/docs/source/index.rst

 Overview
 ------------
-DI-engine is a generalized Decision Intellegence engine.
+DI-engine is a generalized Decision Intelligence engine.
 It supports most basic deep reinforcement learning (DRL) algorithms, such as DQN, PPO, SAC, and domain-specific algorithms like QMIX in multi-agent RL, GAIL in inverse RL, and RND in exploration problems.
 The whole supported algorithms introduction can be found in `Algorithm <./feature/algorithm_overview.html>`_.